mikedilger/mosaic-spec/docs/index.md

   run the platforms and can (and do) ban users at a whim.
 * There are legal agreements which are usually rather onerous.
 * Anonymity is often not well supported.
+* Users have little guarantee that the service they are using will continue to operate in a fashion they are happy with.

 ### Respect for Users